$L^\infty$ cohomology is intersection cohomology: Computation of the cohomology groups

 \end{lem} \begin{proof} Let and consider a cell decomposition of $\R^{n+j}$ compatible with $\Gamma$.
 Refining it, we can assume that the boundary of a cell is a union of cells.
 For simplicity, we will identify $\Delta_j$ with $\Gamma$ and assume that $\sigma$ is the canonical projection (restricted to $\Gamma$).
-Let $C$ be a cell of this cell decomposition and let $i=\dim \,C$.
-Observe that either $\sigma_{|C}$ is a diffeomorphism or $\dim \sigma(C)<i$.
-In the former case, if we endow the image with the orientation induced by $\sigma$, we have